prernaadvani/whatsprernacooking/_posts/2020-12-08-baked-falafel.md

 * Stop here if you would like true baked falafel.
 If you're like me and like them with a little more crisp in them, continue reading.

 * On small-medium skillet, heat the remaining 3 tablespoons of oil.
-Add the falafel, and cook for a few minutes until they brown a little.
+Add the falafel and cook for a few minutes until they brown a little.
 Once you reach desired crispiness, flip the falafel and repeat.

 ![_config.yml]({{ site.baseurl }}/images/baked falafel/baked falafel 4.png)
 ![_config.yml]({{ site.baseurl }}/images/baked falafel/baked falafel 5.png)